Techlabify/dnsmasq-with-rest/README.md

 # dnsmasq-with-rest

-A dnsmasq server with a Node REST API to add/list/remove static leases
+A dnsmasq (DHCP) server with a REST API to add/list/remove static leases.

+If you are looking for a quick solution to get/assign IPs in an automated deployment of multiple machines, this might be your thing.
+It will require less than two minutes to set up if you already have Docker (compose) installed.

+The functionality of this package is intentioanlly kept simple, fast and lightweight.
+You can find complete [REST API solutions for dnsmasq](https://github.com/bpaquet/dnsmasq-rest-api), if you want more granular functionalities at the expense of setup time.

 ## Install and run